GothenburgBitFactory/bugwarrior/bugwarrior/docs/common_configuration.rst

 Hooks
 -----

-Use hooks to run commands prior to importing from bugwarrior-pull. bugwarrior-pull will run the commands in the order that they are specified below.
+Use hooks to run commands prior to importing from ``bugwarrior pull``.
+``bugwarrior pull`` will run the commands in the order that they are specified below.

 To use hooks, add a ``[hooks]`` section to your configuration, mapping